 The Group's Scope 2 emissions are calculated in accordance with the marketbased approach in the GHG Protocol.
-These emissions are primarily associated with the use of energy to heat our office buildings.
+These emissions are primarily associated with the use of electricity in our office buildings.
 Initial reductions in our Scope 2 emissions were achieved through the transition to green electricity tariffs and these have remained relatively stable in recent years with movements primarily reflecting changes in working habits brought about by the Covid-19 pandemic and increases in employee numbers.
+In FY25, we made an amendment to our Scope 2 emissions by moving emissions from gas heating of offices to Scope 1.